Theory and History of Ontology (ontology.co)by Raul Corazzon | e-mail: rc@ontology.co

 I have only one serious regret about these two volumes.
 The distribution of the two very unequal German volumes of the first and even of the second edition (subdividing volume II) may be technically defensible, provided that it does not conceal the fact that the German volumes appeared separately in two subsequent years (1900 and 1901 respectively).
 It is also only a minor incongruency that volume II begins on the back page of volume I, thus minimizing the break by not even inserting a new page; whereas each of the six Investigations within volume II is preceded by a special title page.
 But what is really unfortunate is that the title of volume II (Untersuchungen zur Phaenomenologie und Theorie der Erkenntnis) is missing both on p.
 248 and in the Table of Contents, this all the more since the title of volume I ("Prolegomena to Pure Logic") appears correctly in both places.
 Among other things this conceals the important historical fact that it was in the title of the second volume that Husserl for the first time used the term "phenomenology," still absent from volume I, explicitly and conspicuously.
 While it is controversial whether the undeniable historical impression was correct that Volume II meant a new departure in Husserl's development, as it was certainly interpreted at the time, the fact that there was definite reason for this impression must not be forgotten." p.
 196.

-107. Stapleton, Timothy.
+117. Stapleton, Timothy.
 1982.
-"The "Logic" of Husserl's Transcendental Reduction."
+"The "logic" of Husserl's transcendental reduction."
 Man and World no. 15:369-382.

 "This article is an attempt to displace many of the traditional, overly Cartesian (epistemological) interpretations of Husserl's transcendental turn, and to replace them with an interpretation based on Husserl's formal ontology as developed in the "Logical Investigations".
 In particular, the theory of wholes and parts in conjunction with Husserl's principle of intuitive, eidetic rationality, it is argued, lead directly to transcendental idealism.
 And as a consequence, the fundamental unity of Husserl's entire philosophical project, from the pre-transcendental through the transcendental period, is established."

-110. Ströker, Elisabeth.
+120. Ströker, Elisabeth.
 1988.
 "Husserl and Philosophy of Science."
 Journal of the British Society for Phenomenology no. 19:217-234.

-111. Taylor, Matt.
+121. Taylor, Matt.
 2000.
-"The Consistency of Husserl's Theory of Meaning."
+"The consistency of Husserl's theory of meaning."
 Grazer Philosophische Studien no. 60:171-196.

-112. Tieszen, Richard l.
-1998.
-"Gödel's Path from the Incompleteness Theorems (1931) to Phenomenology."
+123. Tieszen, Richard L. 1998.
+"Gödel's path from the incompleteness theorems (1931) to phenomenology."
 Bulletin of Symbolic Logic no. 4:181-203.

 "In a lecture manuscript written around 1961 Gödel describes a philosophical path from the incompleteness theorems to Husserl's phenomenology.
 Using this manuscript as a basis, I present and discuss the arguments in Gödel's recently published papers that led him to the work of Husserl.
 In particular, I focus on arguments concerning Hilbert's program and an early version of Carnap's program."

-113. ———.
+124. ———.
 2004.
 "Husserl's Logic."
 In Handbook of the History of Logic.
-Vol. Iii.
+Vol. III.
 The Rise of Modern Logic: From Leibniz to Frege, edited by Gabbay, Dov and Woods, John, 207-321.
 Amsterdam: Elsevier North Holland.

-114. Tito, Johanna Maria.
+125. Tito, Johanna Maria.
 1990.
 Logic in the Husserlian Context.
 Evanston: Northwestern University Press.

-115. Tragesser, Robert.
+128. Tragesser, Robert.
 1977.
 Phenomenology and Logic.
 Ithaca: Cornell University Press.

-116. ———.
+129. ———.
 1984.
 Husserl and Realism in Logic and Mathematics.
 Cambridge: Cambridge University Press.

-118. Velarde-Mayol, Victor.
+130. Velarde-Mayol, Victor.
 2000.
 On Husserl.
 Belmont: Wadsworth.

-120. Watson, Laurence W. 1980.
-"A Remark on Husserl Theory of Multiplicities."
+132. Watson, Laurence W. 1980.
+"A remark on Husserl theory of multiplicities."
 Journal of the British Society for Phenomenology no. 11:180-185.

-122. Willard, Dallas.
+135. Willard, Dallas.
 1980.
-"Husserl on a Logic That Failed."
+"Husserl on a logic that failed."
 Philosophical Review no. 89:46-64.

 "In this paper I try to identify the deficiency of logic which Husserl refers to in the "Forward" to his "Logical Investigations" of 1900.
 Logics known to him were unable to explain how formal systems of signs function to advance knowledge, as in the case of formal arithmetic.
-Simultaneous efforts to elucidate the procedures of general arithmetic (in the last part of his "Philosophy of arithmetic") and to write a review of Schroder's "lectures on the algebra of logic", made Husserl (by 1891) forsake Weierstrass's program of reconstructing mathematics from the concept of number alone, which
+Simultaneous efforts to elucidate the procedures of general arithmetic (in the last part of his "Philosophy of arithmetic") and to write a review of Schroder's "lectures on the algebra of logic", made Husserl (by 1891) forsake Weierstrass's program of reconstructing mathematics from the concept of number alone, which he had hoped to carry out with tools drawn from Brentano's psychology."

-123. ———.
+136. ———.
 1984.
 Logic and the Objectivity of Knowledge.
 Studies in Husserl's Early Philosophy.
 Athens: Ohio University Press.

 " This book attempts to explain the path by which Husserl's concern for an elucidation of mathematical, chiefly arithmetical, knowledge led to an analysis of the mental act which allows for a realist interpretation of science and ordinary perceptual experience.
 It attempts to go more thoroughly than has been done into the content and significance of his first book, "The philosophy of arithmetic".
 It provides discussion of many Husserlian texts not available in English and little discussed in the English literature.
 Its aim is not merely historical, but systematic as well."

-125. Winance, Eleuthère.
+139. Winance, Eleuthère.
 1965.
-"Intention and Nature of Husserl's Logic."
+"Intention and nature of Husserl's logic."
 Philosophia Mathematica no. 2:69-85.

-126. ———.
+140. ———.
 1966.
-"Logique, Mathématique Et Ontologie Comme ' Mathesis Universalis' Chez Edmund Husserl."
+"Logique, mathématique et ontologie comme 'mathesis universalis' chez Edmund Husserl."
 Revue Thomiste no. 66:410-434.

-127. Wojciech, Krysztofiak.
+141. Wojciech, Krysztofiak.
 1995.
-"Noemata and Their Formalization."
+"Noemata and their formalization."
 Synthese no. 105:53-86.

 "The presentation of the formal conception of noemata is the main aim of the article.
 In the first section, three informal approaches to noemata are discussed.
 The goal of this chapter is specifying main controversies and their sources concerned with different ways of the understanding of noemata.
 In the second section, basic assumptions determining the proposed way of understanding noemata are presented.
 The third section is devoted to the formal set-theoretic construction needed for the formal comprehension of neomata.
 In the fourth section, definitions of neomata and their various kinds, as well as definitions of other phenomenological notions are formulated.
 In the last section, possibilities of further developing the proposed formal conception are indicated."

-128. Wolenski, Jan.
+142. Wolenski, Jan.
 1997.
 "Husserl and the Development of Semantics."
 Philosophia Scientiae no. 2:151-158.

 "This paper investigates the role of Edmund Husserl in the development of formal or model-theoretic semantics through glasses of the distinction of language as calculus vs. language as universal medium, introduced by Jaakko Hintikka and Martin Kusch.
-In particular, the paper raises the question of possible Husserl's influence on the conception of language accepted in Polish philosophy, in particular by Leśniewski and Tarski."
+In particular, the paper raises the question of possible Husserl's influence on the conception of language accepted in Polish philosophy, in particular by Lesniewski and Tarski."

-129. Zahavi, Dan.
+143. Zahavi, Dan.
 1992.
-"Constitution and Ontology: Some Remarks on Husserl's Ontological Position in the Logical Investigations."
+"Constitution and ontology: some remarks on Husserl's ontological position in the Logical Investigations."
 Husserl Studies no. 9:111-124.

 "One of the major exegetical difficulties in connection with Husserl's Logical Investigations has always been the clarification of his ontological position and the closely related concept of constitution.
 Ever since the publication of the first edition - which will be the point of departure - in 1900-1, there has been an ongoing discussion as to which concept of reality Husserl had committed himself, initiated with a realistic interpretation by his Gottingen students.
 My aim in the following paper will be a critical evaluation and interpretation of this relationship, thereby also taking Husserl's philosophical development - especially as concerns his idea of phenomenology - into consideration."

-130. ———.
+144. ———.
 2001.
-"A Propos De La Neutralité Métaphysique Des "Recherches Logiques"."
+"A propos de la neutralité métaphysique des "Recherches logiques"."
 Revue Philosophique de Louvain no. 99:715-736.

 "In this paper, the author compares passages from two philosophically important texts and concludes that they have fundamental ideas in common.
 What makes this comparison and conclusion interesting is that the texts come from two different traditions in philosophy, the analytic and the phenomenological.
 In 1912, Ernst Mally published Gegenstandstheoretische Grundlagen der Logik und Logistik, an analytic work containing a combination of formal logic and metaphysics.
 In 1913, Edmund Husserl published Ideen zu einer reinen Phänomenologie und phänomenologischen Philosophie, a seminal work in phenomenology in which noemata are defined and given a crucial role in directing our mental states.
 In the passages from these two texts reproduced below, the author shows that the abstract `determinates' postulated by Mally in 1912 are assigned much the same role that Husserl assigned to noemata in 1913.
 Though Mally's determinates are not as highly structured as Husserl's noemata, they have a feature that explains how they manage to play the role assigned to them.
 The corresponding feature is missing, or at least, not emphasized in Husserl's account of noemata.
 Therefore, insights from both philosophers, and thus from both the analytic and phenomenological traditions, are needed to give a more complete account of directed mental states."